Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free (usually)

 The thing is that most third-party email apps work just fine.
-However, there is an advantage to just using the individual app for your email service.
+However, there is advantageous to just using the individual app for your email service.
 We listed Gmail above because it comes pre-installed on most devices anyway.
 However, others like Yahoo Mail don’t.
 They hook directly into the service and can do things that third-party clients simply can’t.
 For instance, Yahoo Mail includes features like Travel View, more granular notification options, and themes.
-If you have only one email and it’s not a Gmail account, you may want to consider using the official app so you can get the most out of it.
+If you have only one email and it’s not a Gmail account, you may consider using the official app to get the most out of it.